≡ Menu

 How is pool related to Is Evolution A Theory you may ask?

 Have you seen a pool game on television?
 Imagine you turned on the TV just in time to see a pool game.
 You see the break but the TV camera did not show the cue ball get hit.
 Would you say that nothing hit the cue ball?
-It just jumped into motion?
+The cue ball just jumped into motion?

 It is one thing to say that “nothing” caused the cue ball to move into motion; it happened by chance.
 It is another thing to say that there are forces moving that I cannot or did not see.

-From the Law of Causality we know that if something is in effect, it had a cause.
+From the Law of Causality we know that an effect has a cause.
 (Can an effect be its own cause?
 No!)
 This is true in every effect that we know.
 The question between causes and effects revolve around our sense perception and our reasoning.
 We must admit that our senses do not have perfect perception of reality.
 We have machines like microscopes and telescopes to heighten our senses.
 Even so, we cannot sense all of the unseen forces in action.

-The theory of evolution is false because it is irrational with its claim that “chance” or “singularity” or “_fill in the blank____” caused the big bang.
-In essence, the effect, the universe, caused itself, the universe.
+The theory of evolution is false because it is irrational with its claim that “chance” or “singularity” or ” time” or what ever you think caused the big bang.
+How can the effect, the universe, caused itself?
 There was a “first cause” that made the universe explode into existence.
 What was the first cause?
 It was not a mathematical probability called chance.
 And could not have been singularity as that is a condensed form of the effect.
+What caused matter to appear out of nothing?
+What caused the matter that appeared out of nothing to explode or expand into the Big Bang?